studioimaginaire/phue/README.md

-handledautomatically# phue: A Python library for Philips Hue
+# phue: A Python library for Philips Hue

 Full featured Python library to control the Philips Hue lighting system.